charlie0129/batt/README.md

 1. Get the binary.
 You can download from GitHub releases or build it yourself.
 See [Building](#Building) for more details.
 2. Put the binary somewhere safe.
 You don't want to move it after installation.
 It is recommended to save it in your `$PATH`.
 For example, `/usr/local/bin`.
 3. Run `batt` in terminal to see if it works.
 If it works, it will show help messages.
 4. Install daemon.
 This component is what actually controls charging.
 Run `sudo batt install` to install the daemon.
-To uninstall, run `sudo batt uninstall`.
+If you do not want to use `sudo` every time, e.g., when setting charge limits, add the `--allow-non-root-access` flag (but you will sacrifice security for convenience).
+To uninstall the daemon, run `sudo batt uninstall`.
 5. Test if it works by running `sudo batt status`.
 If you see some JSON config, you are good to go!
 6. `batt` is now running!
 By default `batt` will set a charge limit to 60%.
 7. Time to customize it a little.
-Run `batt help` to see all available commands.
-To see help for a specific command, run `batt help <command>`.
 For example, to set the charge limit to 80%, run `sudo batt limit 80`.
-To disable the limit, run `sudo batt limit 100`.
 8. As said before, it is recommended to disable macOS's optimized charging when using `batt`.
 To do so, open System Preferences, go to Battery, and uncheck "Optimize battery charging".

+Notes:

+- If your current charge is above the limit, your computer will just stop charging.
+To see any effect, you will need to use your battery until it is below the limit.
+You can use `sudo batt adapter disable` to force the computer to use battery even if it is plugged in.
+- To disable the charge limit, run `sudo batt limit 100`.
+- Don't know what a command does?
+Run `batt help` to see all available commands.
+To see help for a specific command, run `batt help <command>`.

+> Finally, if you find `batt` helpful, stars ⭐️ are much appreciated!

 ## Usage